Shantanusharnagat/Assignment/README.md

 ## Setup Instructions

 1. Clone the repository
+2. Create a .env file and use the 'MONGO_URL'
-2. Navigate to the frontend and server directory
+3. Navigate to the frontend and server directory
-3. Run npm i and npm start
+4. Run npm i and npm start